luminolabs/contracts-node-setup/01_installation.md

     git clone https://github.com/ethereum-optimism/optimism.git
     ```

-1. Enter the Optimism Monorepo.
+2. Enter the Optimism Monorepo.

     ```bash
     cd optimism
     ```

-1. Install required modules.
+3. Install required modules.
 This is a slow process, while it is running you can already start building `op-geth`, as shown below.

     ```bash
     pnpm install
     ```

-1. Build the various packages inside of the Optimism Monorepo.
+4. Build the various packages inside of the Optimism Monorepo.

     ```bash
     make op-node op-batcher op-proposer
     pnpm build
     ```

-    Don't worry if this takes more time, it takes about 5 mins on mac m3 to complete this step
+    Please note that this a considerably longer step (about 15 mins) and §solc can take up

 ### Build op-geth